karanpreetsingh462/karanpreetsingh462/README.md

 ## 👋 Hey there!
 I'm Karanpreet Singh

-🏗️ I'm a Software Developer passionate about DevOps,Web Development, Automation Testing, and Networking.
+🏗️ I'm a Software Developer passionate about DevOps, Web Development, Automation Testing, and Networking.

 🚀 Aspiring Tech Enthusiast | Lifelong Learner

 🎯 Goal-Oriented | Punctual | Passionate

 💡 I love exploring new technologies, working with skilled professionals, and diving deep into topics that spark my interest.
-Whether it's web dev, AI, automation testing, networking, or algorithms, I thrive on learning and building cool stuff!
+Whether it's web dev, AI, DevOps, automation testing, networking, or algorithms, I thrive on learning and building cool stuff!

 🔍 Always eager to learn, adapt, and grow—because every challenge is an opportunity!